vikaskumar04121998/js_mini_Project/README.md

 index.html will be our starting page

-in index.html, two button are given one is for tic and onther one is for calculater
+in index.html, two button are given one is for tic tac toe and onther one is for calculater